xgirma/unit-vs-e2e/README.md

 <img width="1179" alt="Screen Shot 2019-11-11 at 12 48 06 AM" src="https://user-images.githubusercontent.com/5876481/68563873-0274e780-041d-11ea-9876-6d39dc5f3f2e.png">

 Products page display list of products.
 Details page display product details.
-Cart page display items in cart.
+Cart page display items added to the cart.
 Shipping page shows shipping options.

+The goal is to attempt to get 100% unit- and e2e-test coverage for each of the pages.
+On doing so document which testing pyramid is viable for the app.